gagan1510/greendeck-proxygrabber/README.md

 ### 👉 What is proxy to mongo?

 Proxy to mongo is a functionality that lets you grab a set of valid proxies from the Internet and store it to the desired MongoDB database.
+You can schedule this to update or insert a given set of proxies to your database of pool, i.e. put it on airflow or any task scheduler.

 ### 👉 How to use?